Auckland DHB Pulmonary Rehabilitation

-If you are referred following an admission to the hospital you will be contacted within one week of discharge from hospital to recieve an appointment in no more than two weeks of discharge.
+If you are referred following an admission to the hospital you should receive an appointment within 2-4 weeks of discharge.

-If you are referred by your GP or other, but not following a hospital admission, you will be contacted within two weeks of referral to arrange an appointment in no more than four weeks from referral date.
+If you are referred by your GP or other, but not following a hospital admission, you should be offered an appointment within 6 weeks from referral date.

 Pulmonary Rehabilitation is a free service to all New Zealand residents in the ADHB catchment zone.